 Give some thought to how many references you will typically need to manage, whether you need to be able to track the reasons for inclusion and exclusion, and the type of data you will need to extract and include in your reports and analysis.

 Taking a little time to consider your needs will go a long way towards helping you narrow down your software choices.
-Write down your feature wish list (or try the free checklist template in our Buyer’s Guide).
+Write down your feature wish list.

 See it for yourself

 Live demos are a great way to get a feel for the features and benefits of the different systematic review software on the market.
 Many companies are happy to walk you through their software online and answer any questions you may have.

 Make sure you’ve got your wish list handy and don’t be shy - this is your chance to make sure the software works for your needs.

 If a demo isn’t an option, you may still be able to see the software in action through videos or webinars - consider joining the software provider’s email list to make sure you’re aware of all the resources that are available to you.

 Read the small print